MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 > Customer Insights does not support the following data sharing scenarios:
 > - If you save all data to your own Azure Data Lake Storage, you won't be able to enable data sharing with a Dataverse-managed data lake.
 > - If you enable data sharing with Dataverse, you won't be able to [create predicted or missing values in an entity](predictions.md).

+### Remove an existing/previous connection from a CI instance to a Dataverse environment
+If you get an error message "This CDS organization is already attached to another Customer Insights instance." when connecting to a Dataverse environment, it implies  that specific Dataverse environment has already has an association with an existing/previously active CI instance.
+Follow the below steps to remove that association to a previous CI instance.
+You must be a global administrator on the Dataverse environment to perform these changes.
+Note that these changes might not be synchronous and can take anywhere from a couple of minutes to a couple of hours.

+1. Go to the maker portal https://make.powerapps.com
+1. Select the appropriate environment from the top right side environment picker.
+1. Go to the left side navigation and select "Solutions"
+1. Uninstall/delete the solution named "Dynamics 365 Customer Insights Customer Card Add-in (Preview)"

+Alternatively,
+1. Go to the Dataverse environment (the https://xyz.crm.dynamics.com  link)
+2. Navigate to "Advanced Settings" -> "Solutions"
+3. Uninstall the solution named "CustomerInsightsCustomerCard"

 ## Copy the environment configuration